Update Nodinite from v4 to Nodinite v5

 This guide assumes you have Nodinite version 4 installed, which also means that all Prerequisites are already in place.

 Nodinite 5.0 still only requires .NET Framework 4.5 for most parts.
-Nodinite 5.1 and later versions requires .NET Framework 4.6 or later.
+Nodinite 5.1 and later versions require .NET Framework 4.6 or later.

 You must have access to old accounts and their passwords since they must be re-entered during the install and update process.

 You must be allowed to manage instances, see Install and Update Tool - Access Rights

 Review IIS Authentication settings - You MUST use multiple app pools configured with 1 unique for each Web application.
 The installer stops and restarts the different App Pools automatically during the update.

 Make sure that you have at least the highlighted 4 App Pools on your Nodinite IIS Windows Server (change name according to your environment...)

 If you change the App Pool configuration you must make sure changes are updated in the